Skip To Main Content

 Polymer Technology Consortium

-The Polymer Technology Consortium serves faculty from the departments of Aerospace Engineering, Biological & Agricultural Engineering, Biomedical Engineering, Chemistry, Chemical Engineering, Engineering Technology and Industrial Distribution, Materials Science & Engineering and Mechanical Engineering, as well as commercial clients.
+The Polymer Technology Consortium serves faculty from Aerospace Engineering, Biological & Agricultural Engineering, Biomedical Engineering, Chemistry, Chemical Engineering, Engineering Technology & Industrial Distribution, Materials Science & Engineering, and Mechanical Engineering, as well as commercial clients.
 Three industrial consortia support operations of the PTC, sponsoring research projects both individually and jointly.

 Facilities and Instruments